fathi-riham-mn/ATIWEB/README.md

 # ATIWEB
 ## ATIWEB Lecturer Management System

 Welcome to the ATIWEB Lecturer Management System!
-This system allows lecturers to register, login,view their dashboard and logout.
+This system allows lecturers to register, login, view their dashboard and log out.

 ### Getting Started

 #### Accessing the System

 1. Open your preferred web browser.
-2. Enter the URL for your system, for example,`http://localhost/ATIWEB/`.
+2. Enter the URL for your system, for example, `http://localhost/ATIWEB/`.
+3. Press Enter to access the main page.

+#### Main Page
+1. The main page provides two options: "Login" and "Register."
+2. You can click the "Login" button to go to the login page (login.php) or click the "Register" button to go to the registration page (register.php).

 #### Registration

-1. Open `register.php` in your browser.
+1. Click on the "Register" button on the main page.
+2. You will be redirected to the registration page.
-2. Fill in the registration form with the required information:
+3. Fill in the registration form with the required information:
    - Full Name
    - Email
    - Designation
    - Course
    - Gender
    - Password
-3. Click the "Register" button.
+4. Click the "Register" button on the registration form.
-4. If successful, you will be redirected to the Login.
+5. If successful, you will be redirected to the Login.
-5. If not successful, you will see a message indicating not successful registration.
+6. If unsuccessful, you will see a message indicating unsuccessful registration.

 #### Login

-1. Open `login.php` in your browser.
+1. Click on the "Login" button on the main page.
 2. Enter your registered email and password.
 3. Click the "Login" button.
-4. If successful, you will be redirected to the dashboard.
+4. If the entered credentials are correct, you will be redirected to the dashboard (dashboard.php).
+5. If the credentials are incorrect, you will see an error message.

 #### Dashboard